-\The ability to own property jointly, including the presumption that the property obtained by either partner after joining in a civil union is owned jointly;

-\Certain protections against losing your joint property to creditors;

-\The right to make decisions about one another's medical care if either of you is unconscious or otherwise unable to make those decisions;

-\Rights to keep private your conversations and to avoid testifying against one another;

-\The right to court-supervised distribution of property if you and your partner break up; \The right to share the same nursing home room;

-\Pension protections for surviving partners of teachers, police officers, and firefighters, and those other state, county, and municipal employees whose pension benefits pass to their spouses at death;

-\Workers' compensation benefits for partners of employees who are accidentally injured or killed at work;

-\The ability to recover for your partner's wrongful death;

-\Intestacy rights to ensure that your surviving partner will receive some or all of your property if you die without a will.
+- The ability to own property jointly, including the presumption that the property obtained by either partner after joining in a civil union is owned jointly; - Certain protections against losing your joint property to creditors; - The right to make decisions about one another's medical care if either of you is unconscious or otherwise unable to make those decisions; - Rights to keep private your conversations and to avoid testifying against one another: - The right to court-supervised distribution of property if you and your partner break up; - The right to share the same nursing home room; - Pension protections for surviving partners of teachers, police officers, and firefighters, and those other state, county, and municipal employees whose pension benefits pass to their spouses at death; - Workers' compensation benefits for partners of employees who are accidentally injured or killed at work; - The ability to recover for your partner's wrongful death; - Intestacy rights to ensure that your surviving partner will receive some or all of your property if you die without a will.

+Can I access the rights and responsibilities of a civil union by marrying in a state or country where same-sex couples can marry?
+What if I have a civil union or domestic partnership from another state?

+Illinois recognizes as a civil union any marriage between persons of the same sex, civil union, or another "substantially similar" legal relationship (other than common law marriage) which was legally entered into in another state.
+For example, some states (such as Nevada and Oregon) allow same-sex couples to enter "domestic partnerships" which provide those couples the same rights, benefits, and responsibilities as marriage.
+Such domestic partnerships are substantially similar to a civil union, even if the name used is different, so they will be recognized as a civil union in Illinois.

+You do not need to go through the process of receiving a license and certifying the union in order to have the protections provided by a civil union.

+Because a marriage from a state that allows same-sex couples provides you with both the state law benefits of marriage as well as many federal law spousal protections, it may be a better option for same-sex couples who are able and willing to leave the state to marry.